 23. Deodorize The Refrigerator

 Place an open box in the back of your refrigerator to help neutralize odors.
+Baking soda is great at absorbing bad odors and freshening the air in your fridge.
 Just be sure to change the box every couple of months.

 24. Unclog Drains